Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/part/final.md

 * `width = rows * 8mm - 0.2mm`
 * `height = columns * 8mm - 0.2mm`

-Now we can write the final part of a `LegoBrick`.
+Now we are ready to write the final part of a `LegoBrick`.

 We add some default values for `rows` and `columns` in the building plan and use them in the last statement where we call `LegoBrick()`.